Skip to main content

 Toggle the "Owns Property" button:

-• Property owners are individuals or entities who own an entire property (e.g., an apartment building or a full rental complex).
+• Property owners are individuals or entities who own an entire property (e.g., an apartment building, a full rental complex, or a house).

 • They are typically involved in high-level oversight and may require detailed financial and operational reports.